Date(s) - 04/10/2019

 5:00 pm - 8:30 pm

 In memory of youth victims of violence, a screening of “Charm City” with cinematographer Andre Lambertson, followed by an informational discussion and candlelight vigil which will be held in memory of local youth victims.
-Please join us for an informational discussion about unreported crime and underserved youth victims for youth community conducted by various speakers.
+Please join us for an informational discussion about unreported crime and under-served youth victims for youth community conducted by various speakers.
+This event is part of National Crime Victims’ Week.
 Youth participants will receive NCVRW themed t-shirt.

 CHARM CITY delivers a candid portrait of citizens, police, community advocates, and government officials on the frontlines during three years of unparalleled, escalating violence in Baltimore.
 The film highlights the positive actions undertaken by groups and individuals, optimistically offering humanity as common ground.